atmughrabi/AccelGraph/README.md

 0100 0000
 ```

-## Graph structure Processing:
+## Graph Structure Preprocessing:
-Accel-Graph handles multiple types of representations of the the graph in memory each has their own theoretical benefits and shortcomings.
+Accel-Graph can handle multiple representations of the graph structure in memory, each has their own theoretical benefits and shortcomings.

 ### Regular unsorted Edge-list as input.
 <p align="center"><img src="./02_slides/fig/datastructures/edgelist-file.png" width ="500" ></p>